-With patient consent, individual healthcare providers can refer a patient to a particular ERN in order to access expert knowledge and advice from across Europe.
 Consultations are carried out through the Clinical Patient Management System (CPMS), a web-based clinical software application allowing healthcare providers from all over the EU to work together virtually to diagnose and treat patients with rare, low prevalence and complex diseases.
 Centres not involved in a relevant ERN may be granted guest access to the CPMS if appropriate and on request.

 No country alone has the knowledge and capacity to treat all rare and complex diseases.
 ERNs offer patients and clinicians from across Europe access to expertise and the timely exchange of life-saving knowledge, without having to travel to another country.

 When and why were the ERNs initiated?